 October to March is the best time to travel to Rajasthan.
 Expect warm and sunny weather, perfect for exploring and relaxing.
 Please note that hotels are at their busiest over the Christmas and New Year period.
 December and January can have very cool mornings and evening and we suggest taking some warm clothing.
 Whilst temperatures in the desert areas are always hot in the daytime, they become some of the coolest areas of the state once the sun goes down.
 It’s also normal to expect some fog in the major cities of northern Rajasthan in December and January.

-Call us on to start planning your vacation to Raas or take a look at our itineraries to Rajasthan
+Call us on 020 3993 8476 to start planning your holiday to Ratan Vilas or take a look at our itineraries to India

 Jodhpur - A Walk through Jodhpur